 Upgrade to a Gray Man Bug Out Bag

 While it may not necessarily be a bug out bag, (it could also be an EDC bag or GHB) the main accessory you will be seen with can have a large impact on how people perceive you.
 Tactical pouches, MOLLE, ALICE, paracord accessories, and visible knives all can expose to an onlooker that you are a survival minded person and may be heading to a gear and supply cache.
 Picking a bag that does not convey your level of preparation for the situation is ideal.
 You should not go too far and get a ridiculously out of place bag.
 There is a video making rounds showing a get home bag that a large bearded prepper is using that is a little girl’s bag.
 This is great deception for when you are not with the bag.
 However, when you carry the bag it is obvious that something is out of place, which is opposite of the gray man effect we are looking for.
 A hiking bag, tactical bag, duffel bag, or satchel are the preferred bags as long as they don’t have excessive markings and external gear.
+We go into much more detail in our breakdown of the best gray man backpacks:

 Wear the Gray Man Style